eclipse-hono/hono/site/content/deployment/openshift.md

 Using the "OpenShift Origin client tools" way, these services are accessible using the related `CLUSTER-IP` and the "internal" ports (i.e. 8080, 5671, ...).

-Using the "Minishift" way, you have to use the Minishift VM IP address (that you can get with the `minishift ip` command) and the so called "node" ports (i.e. 30080, 30671, ...).
+Using the "Minishift" way, you have to use the Minishift VM IP address (that you can get with the `minishift ip` command) and the so called *node ports* (i.e. 30080, 30671, ...).

 ### Starting a Consumer